embedded-machine-learning/squeezenas_train/README.md

 ## Training:
 Using `rs_train.py` you can train your models.
-By default the training is performed on the CityScapes-trained weights of SqueezeNAS models which are located in the `weights` directory of that repository.
+By default the training is performed on the pretrained (on CityScapes dataset) weights of SqueezeNAS models which are located in the `weights` directory of that repository.

 ## Inference:
 1. Latency: We are measuring the inference time in `rs_latency.py` using cuda events.